MagdaMalinowska/guides/protocol/git/README.md

 * Perform work in a feature branch.
 * Rebase frequently to incorporate upstream changes.
 * Use a pull request for code reviews.
-* Avoid commits on master except empty commits which trigger a deploy
+* Avoid commits on master except empty commits which trigger a deploy.

 Write a Feature